Kayak in Victoria Harbour

 Ocean River Sports Docks

 Ocean River Sports has docks located at the bottom of Swift St. in front of the Canoe Brewpub.
 Visitors are welcome to launch their kayaks from the Ocean River docks for easy access to the Upper & Inner Harbour and the Selkirk and Gorge Waterways.
-For more information: Ocean River Sports
+For more information: Ocean River Adventures

 There is a gravel beach in front of the Delta Hotel.
 Street parking is available but with a 2-3 hour limit.
 It is a short walk from the street to the waters edge.
 Quick and easy access to the Inner & Middle Harbour.